ankita05puri/cat-microkinetics/README.md

 	•	θ_* decreases as CO occupies surface sites
 	•	O₂ adsorption becomes suppressed at high CO pressure

-Catalytic performance is therefore governed by surface availability and kinetic competition, not solely intrinsic rate constants.
+Catalytic performance is governed by surface availability and kinetic competition, not solely intrinsic rate constants.